Other Exercises

 Fill In the blanks, then press Score to check your answers

-There were on sides of the Atlantic Ocean
+There on both sides of the Atlantic Ocean

 On the Western side, our side